 - Click on "Reload directories".
 In general, any time you change any field in the program you should click this button.

 - Remove background.
 This applies a median filter to the DAX file and removes the background.
-It created a new file in the directory with the same name and the suffix: “_no_bg”
+It creates a new file in the directory with the same name and the suffix: “_no_bg”

-- Localize the background-free data in Insight3.
-Use the new DAX file and localize it with Insight3.
-(This step is performed outside the Python code, in the stand-alone program Insight3).
+- Localize the background-free data in Insight3 or other appropriate localization software.
+This step is performed outside the Python code, in the stand-alone program Insight3 or other appropriate localization software.
 Insight3 output is a .bin list with the localizations.
-It is a Nx18, where N is the number of localizations, table.
-It contains the x-y-z positions, the number of photons, the frame, and other related information.
+It is a table with Nx18, where N is the number of localizations.
+The columns are organize like this: